onkelbeh/HomeAssistantRepository/README.md

  * platformio (needed for ESPHome)

-Since homeassistant-0.95.0_beta0 `esphome-1.13.6` can be run again in the same environment with homeassistant, because homeassistant does not insist on `dev-python/pyyaml-3.13` anymore.
+Since homeassistant-0.95.0_beta0 `esphome-1.13.6` can be run again in the same environment with homeassistant, because homeassistant does not insist on `dev-python/pyyaml-3.13` anymore and

-**esphome-1.14.1 with platformio-4.0.3-r2 can now be run without problems on Python 3.7.**
+since esphome-1.14.1 with platformio-4.0.3-r2 ESPHome can now be run without problems on Python 3.7.

-If you have questions or suggestions don't hesitate to contact me, any help is very welcome.
+If you have questions or suggestions don't hesitate to contact me, any help is **very** welcome.

 ## Git Server & Mirrors
 You will find this Repository at